 Most divorce firms in Colorado start the process of working with clients who are thinking about getting a divorce or who are in the first stages of a divorce by telling them what the firm can do for them, then asking them to spend large amounts of money to achieve the lawyer’s vision.
 However, this may or may not be what the clients actually want.
 When the dust settles, the clients may find themselves tens of thousands of dollars poorer and also dissatisfied with the outcome.

 That’s why New Leaf Family takes an entirely different approach!
 Our main goal is to empower you to make the best decisions for yourself and your family.
-We take the time to get to know you and to explain all of your options; everything we do for you is guided by what you want your life to look like.
-In some cases, this may mean taking some steps to resolve your relationship conflicts and not pursue divorce at all.
+This requires, first and foremost, that we help you be clear on YOUR goals, before we make a plan for how to help you.
+We take the time to get to know you and to explain all of your options.
+Everything we do for you is guided by what you want your life to look like.
+In some cases, this may mean taking some steps to resolve your relationship conflicts or not pursue divorce at all.
 In other cases, this may mean collaborating with your spouse to choose how your divorce will unfold.
-And in others, it will mean advocating on your behalf in court for your best interests.
+And in others, it will mean vigorously advocating on your behalf in court for your best interests.

-We do everything in our power to avoid high-conflict, high-cost divorce battles, but we’re not afraid to stand up for you if you and your partner can’t agree.
+We do everything in our power to avoid high-conflict, high-cost divorce battles.
+This is not because we back down from a fight, but because we know the best resolutions are usually achieved outside of court.
+We’re not afraid to stand up for you if you and your partner can’t agree.
 Unlike many Colorado divorce attorneys, who charge by the hour, we charge affordable, predictable monthly fees.
-You don’t have to worry that you will get an out-of-the-blue bill that’s ten times higher than what you expected or were led to believe.
+You don’t have to worry that you will get an out-of-the-blue bill that’s many times higher than what you expected or were led to believe.
 Regardless of how much work we are doing for your case, we will tell you from the start how much you will pay each month for our services.
 This can cut down on your financial worries!
-Working with our firm isn’t “cheap”, because we want to provide the level of excellent representation and legal guidance we strive for, hiring us is affordable for most Colorado residents.
+Working with our firm isn’t “cheap” to provide the level of excellent representation and legal guidance we strive for, hiring us is affordable for most Colorado residents.

 Contact Our Colorado Divorce Firm Today